-Based on previous requests for assistance received by WS and anticipated future requests, up to 1,000 raccoon could be lethally removed annually by WS to alleviate damage.
-Using the average annual trapper/hunter harvest data to assess WS' impacts to the raccoon population, WS' removal of 1,000 raccoon would represent 0.81% of the estimated harvest and 0.68% of all lethal removal when combined with removal from Nuisance Wildlife Control Permits (Table 4.1).
+Based on previous requests for assistance and anticipated future requests, up to 750 raccoons could be lethally removed annually by WS to alleviate damage.
+Using the average annual trapper/hunter harvest data to assess WS' impacts to the raccoon population, WS' removal of 750 raccoons would represent 0.43% of the estimated harvest (Table 3.1).
 This level of removal is insignificant and not expected to negatively impact raccoon populations.
+Based on the best scientific data, WS proposed removal level will have no adverse direct effects on raccoon populations.

-The unlimited hunter/trapper harvest allowed by the IDNR during the length of the hunting and trapping seasons provides an indication that cumulative removal, including removal for damage management, would not reach a level where overharvest of the raccoon population would occur resulting in an undesired population decline.
-The IDNR's oversight of WS, hunting/trapping seasons and NWCOs would ensure that the cumulative removal would not have a negative impact on the overall raccoon population.
+The unlimited hunter/trapper harvest allowed by the MDC during the length of the hunting and trapping seasons provides an indication that cumulative removal, including removal for damage management, would not reach a level where overharvest of the raccoon population would occur resulting in an undesired population decline.
+The MDC's oversight of WS and hunting/trapping seasons would ensure that the cumulative removal would not have a negative impact on the overall raccoon population.